 - Let everybody join.
 Dividing the workload is a surefire way to reduce it.
 Assign tasks to each family member based on their age and abilities.
 You will be surprised how many ideas kids have for vacation (a hint: many).
 And you don’t want to drag kids to a vacation they will not like, no, you don’t want that.

 - Make preparations for your return.
 How about making arrangements to ensure a smooth transition on your first day back?
 Attempt to postpone any significant meetings for at least a few days after you return to work.
-You can also avoid cooking and cleaning, order dinner from your favorite restaurant.
-And don’t get back to your hoe projects right away, they can wait for couple of days.
-Make vacation slowly blend into your every day life, don’t have a sharp switch, you might turn being more stressed than when you left.
+You can also avoid cooking and cleaning, and order dinner from your favorite restaurant.
+And don’t get back to your home projects right away, they can wait for a couple of days.
+Make vacation slowly blend into your everyday life, don’t have a sharp switch, and you might turn out to be more stressed than when you left.

 - Develop a habit out of it.
 Frequent breaks are more likely to make you happy than a single extended stay.
 If you’re having difficulty getting away for extended periods of time, take advantage of holiday weekends.
 There is an increase in demand for city break holiday packages, where you visit a city for 2-4 days, which is good enough to explore it, learn about it and relax, and not get bored.

-How to have a truly relaxing vacation, meaning how to have real vacation?
+How to have a truly relaxing vacation, meaning how to have a real vacation?